hacss/hacss.github.io/src/getting-started.md

 If you are using a modern browser, you can start tinkering in the [Basement](https://basement.hacss.io) without installing anything.
-When you are ready to take the next step, read on.
+When you are ready to use Hacss in your own environment, the instructions that follow will guide you through installation and basic usage.

 ## Installation

-To use Hacss in a [Node.js](https://nodejs.org) project, ensure that you are running Node.js version 11.0.0 or later.
+First, ensure that you are running [Node.js](https://nodejs.org) version 11.0.0 or later.
 Hacss can be installed globally for CLI use or project-locally to use via the CLI, the Node API, or Webpack.
 The easiest way to get started is a global installation:

 ```bash
 npm install -g hacss